11th Grade Checklist

 11th Grade Checklist: Spring – 5 months

 You should create a preliminary college list that is a mixture of safety, target, and reach schools.
 Safety schools are colleges where your chance of admission is high.
 Target schools are more competitive colleges where your chance of admission is fair, and reach schools are highly competitive colleges where your chance of admission is smaller.
-For more tips on preparing your college list, check out our College Info Session Recap blog.
+Here’s more tips on preparing your college list.

 Meet with your school guidance counselor to discuss your college list and college applications.
 Make sure to get plenty of one-on-one time with your guidance counselor, because you will almost definitely need a letter of recommendation, and the better he or she knows you, the stronger the letter will be.

 3. Select teachers or mentors for letters of recommendation

 Colleges generally want additional letters of recommendation outside of your guidance counselor.
 Many colleges ask for letters from two teachers.
 Others may ask for more, and yet other schools provide the option to ask for one from a mentor such as a coach, band director, or employer.
 Some schools even specify which teachers they want recommendations from, such as one from a humanities teacher (English, history) and another from a math or science teacher.

 Ideally, your teacher recommendations come from your 11th grade teachers, as these teachers are usually teaching your most difficult courses.
 However, a recommendation from a 10th grade teacher is okay, especially if they know you better.
 Generally stay away from letters from your freshmen teachers.

 Again, the strongest letters of recommendation come from teachers who know you well and are invested in your success, so get to know your teachers, especially those teaching subjects that match your academic interests.
 Learn more about how to choose who to request letters of recommendation from.